MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Flags** - Bitmask tracking flags applicable to an entire session, currently primarily focused on sampling and diagnostic data options.
 Allows us to control how a given session behaves in relation to the diagnostic data that the session generates.

   - **HostAppName** - Identifies the host app name that launches a sub-app.
-Apps like Office Mobile (Android) can launch Word, Excel, and PowerPoint sub-apps.
+Apps like Microsoft 365 mobile app (Android) can launch Word, Excel, and PowerPoint sub-apps.
 For such sub-apps, the host app is OfficeMobile

   - **HostSessionId** - Uniquely identifies the host app session for a sub-app